 Not done to a fish, mind.
 With a fish.

-Also, Arantir impales Sareth on a stone spike after there meeting in Asha's temple.
+In Dark Messiah, Arantir impales Sareth on a stone spike after their meeting in Asha's temple.

 One of the most common mook deaths in Madworld.
 For an added spice, corpses impaled on handy meat hooks, wall spikes, and the like (collectively called "Rose Bushes" by the game) are the only ones that do not fade out over time, allowing you to... redecorate.
 The one drawback is that anything you've shoved through their bodies (like street signs and lampposts) get stuck on the wall with them.

 The Shogun boss ends up with one of these as well.